Visualize a multispectral satellite image

 Sentinel_2_2024_08_13.tif image in the Contents pane

-2. On the ribbon, click the Imagery tab.
-In the Tools group, click Image Information.
+2. On the ribbon, on the Imagery tab, in the Tools group, click Image Information.

 Image Information button